bobtail-dev/bobtail/README.md

 ===============

-A lightweight CoffeeScript library for reactive programming and for declaratively specifying reactive DOM templates in a simple CoffeeScript embedded DSL.
+A lightweight CoffeeScript library for reactive programming and for declaratively specifying reactive DOM templates in a simple embedded DSL.

 Quickstart Examples
 -------------------